 The status reporting output can be enabled for non-tty usage by using

-Have pg_upgrade report all databases with invalid connection settings (Jeevan Ladhe)
+Make pg_upgrade report all databases with invalid connection settings (Jeevan Ladhe)

 Previously only the first database with an invalid connection setting was reported.

 --no-sync option to pg_upgrade (Michael Paquier)

-This useful only for testing.
+This is recommended only for testing.

-Allow pg_waldump to be filtered by relation file node, block number, fork number, and full page images (David Christensen, Thomas Munro)
+Allow pg_waldump output to be filtered by relation file node, block number, fork number, and full page images (David Christensen, Thomas Munro)

-Have pg_waldump report statistics before an interrupted exit (Bharath Rupireddy)
+Make pg_waldump report statistics before an interrupted exit (Bharath Rupireddy)

-pg_waldump --stats --follow" will report the current statistics before exiting.
+pg_waldump --stats --follow will report the current statistics before exiting.
 This does not work on Windows.

 Improve descriptions of some transaction WAL records reported by pg_waldump (Masahiko Sawada, Michael Paquier)